Course fees and financial support

-If you are in care, a care leaver, in receipt of Disability Living Allowance or Personal Independence Payments AS WELL AS Employment and Support Allowance or Universal Credit/Income Support in their own right, you will receive up to £1,200 if you meet the eligibility criteria.
+If you are in care, a care leaver, in receipt of Disability Living Allowance or Personal Independence Payments AS WELL AS Employment and Support Allowance or Universal Credit/Income Support in their own right, you may be entitled to receive up to £1,200 if you meet the eligibility criteria.
 The exact amount awarded to an individual is based on a financial assessment completed by the bursary department.

 Your Local Authority may offer travel support if:

 - You are aged between 16 and 18 on 31 August 2021

 - You have Special Educational Needs and/or disabilities

 - You or your family are in receipt of a means-tested benefit/on a low income